-IoT energy management solutions provide easy accessibility, usability, management control to avoid any mishaps.
+IoT energy management solutions provide easy accessibility, usability, and management control to avoid any mishaps.
 You can also get proactive alerts for asset failure situations.

-Challenges in an IoT based electricity consumption monitoring :-
+Challenges in an IoT-based electricity consumption monitoring:-

 The integration of your new IoT connection to an existing legacy system is a challenge due to technology generation gaps and modernization of existing infrastructure is required.